 Meditation is an important practice for developing centeredness and presence.
 It is a proven, centuries-old tool intended to reduce stress, calm the mind and body and allow meditators to reconnect with themselves.
 The original story of meditation is the story of a warrior in India who used meditation to help cleanse the trauma of battle, and the need for this type of practice is just as great for warriors today.

-For 1.5 million years, campfires have provided warmth and comfort to those who gather around them.
+For more than a million years, campfires have provided warmth and comfort to those who gather around them.
 The relative anonymity in a nighttime fire circle enables participants to engage openly and honestly.
 The patio behind our lodge offers two extra large fire pits for guests to enjoy time in lively conversation or quiet reflection.

-Our programs offer a range of art-based activities (mandala drawing, painting, weaving, bead making) that allow participants to overcome the inherent limitations of language and express themselves creatively.
+Our programs offer a range of art-based activities that allow participants to overcome the inherent limitations of language and express themselves creatively.
 Through the creation of visual displays, long hidden emotions and experiences can be surfaced and discussed, and participants often realize that they possess reservoirs of uncultivated artistic talent.